 ALTER OWNER statements to determine object ownership.
 This makes the dump more standards compatible, but depending on the history of the objects in the dump, might not restore properly.

-ysql_dumpall command line arguments and then exit.
+Show help about ysql_dumpall command line arguments and then exit.

 The following command line options control the database connection parameters.